DevExpress/testcafe/docs/articles/documentation/test-api/typescript-support.md

 ## Customize Compiler Options

-TestCafe allows you to specify options for the TypeScript compiler in the `tsconfig.json` file.
-See the available options in the [TypeScript Compiler Options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) topic.
+TestCafe allows you to specify [TypeScript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) in the `tsconfig.json` file.
+You can use these options to enable JSX compilation, import code or typings with `paths` aliases, set aliases to React typings, or customize other compiler settings.

 ```json
 {